manymoments/manymoments.github.io/_posts/2019-08-02-byzantine-agreement-is-impossible-for-$n-slash-leq-3-f$-is-the-adversary-can-easily-simulate.markdown

 Observe that from party $A$'s perspective, World 3 is the same as World 1.
 From the figure, it can be seen that if we start from a double-circled $A$ and go clock-wise, the connections and inputs from parties are exactly the same.
 Intuitively, observe that in World 1, $C'$ started with input 0 and framed $B$ to have input 0 (the fully connected hexagon is necessary to make the argument more formal).
 However, $A$ decided to output 1 in World 1.
 Thus, since it obtains exactly the same set of messages in World 3, party $A$ outputs 1.
 By a similar argument party $C$ outputs 0.

+Thus, if the validity property holds in Worlds 1 and 2, the agreement property cannot hold in World 3 (we cannot show absence of validity in World 3 since the honest parties started with different values).

 The extension of this lower bound to [computationally bounded adversaries](https://ittaiab.github.io/2019-06-07-modeling-the-adversary/) turns out to depend on the model:
 1. Under the *classic* computational assumptions that assume the adversary is *polynomially bounded*, this lower bound still holds assuming there is not setup.
 In this model, the only know way to circumvent it is to assume both a [trusted PKI setup](https://ittaiab.github.io/2019-07-18-setup-assumptions/) and a [computationally bounded](http://www.ccs.neu.edu/home/alina/classes/Spring2018/Lecture3.pdf) adversary.